-Revised reporting is required for 2019/20 due to the updates of the Ministry of Housing, Communities and Local Government (MHCLG) Investment Guidance, the MHCLG Minimum Revenue Provison (MRP) Guidance, the CIPFA Prudential Code and the CIPFA Treasury Management Code.
-The primary reporting changes included the introduction of an explicit requirement to prepare a Capital Strategy to provide a longer-term focus to capital planning, and to meet the greater reporting requirements for any commercial activity undertaken under the Localism Act 2011.
+Current reporting requirements were introduced by the 2017 CIPFA Prudential Code and CIPFA Treasury Mangement Code, plus updated Ministry of Housing, Communities and Local Government (MHCLG) Investment Guidance and Minimum Revenue Provison (MRP) Guidance.

+There is now an explicit requirement to prepare a Capital Strategy to provide a longer-term focus to capital planning, and to meet the greater reporting requirements for any commercial activity undertaken under the Localism Act 2011.
 The Council's Capital Strategy is being reported separately, but its pupose and content is summarised below for completeness.